biud436/vscode-rgss-script-compiler/README.md

 # Usage

 This extension is designed for use on macOS and Windows 11.
-Before using this extension, you must first install `Ruby v2.6.8` or higher on your local machine.
+Before using this extension, you must first install `ruby 2.6.8` or higher on your local machine.
 Here's how to check if Ruby is already installed:

 To use this extension, you must have Ruby installed on your computer (Ruby comes pre-installed on Mac, so you can ignore this step if you're on a Mac).
 I tried using a Node module like `Marshal` or a WASM-based Ruby because I didn't want to require a Ruby installation, but they were not stable.